-The main role of a volunteer helper is to lead a horse or to walk by the side of the rider.
-In cases of severe disability this may involve two side walkers and thus on many occasions three volunteers are needed for each disabled rider.
+The main role of a volunteer helper is to either lead a horse or to walk by the side of the rider.
+In cases of severe disability this may involve two side walkers and thus on many occasions, three volunteers are needed for each disabled rider.

 We can always do with more volunteer helpers.
-Last year we gave 3,717 rides to 219 riders with 120 volunteers – and we were still short!
+Last year we over 2,000 rides to nearly 200 riders with 110 volunteers – and we were still short!

-Basic training is given to all volunteers before they start helping and we are required to apply for DBS Disclosures.
+Full training is given to all volunteers before they start helping so as to ensure that they are comfortable and feel fully capable to perform this role for our riders.
+We are required to apply for DBS Disclosures.